Patient Group Directions (PGDs)

 The PGDs and associated information provided through this website relate to NHS England South commissioning of Routine Immunisation Programmes.
 Please select the area you work in to access the PGDs that apply to your local area.

 Some travel vaccinations are provided by the NHS free of charge.
-The NHS Choices website provides more information about this.
+The NHS website provides more information about this.
 PGDs for travel vaccinations are available in some areas of NHS England South but not others.
 If a PGD isn’t available, or the vaccine is being given on a private prescription, an alternative mechanism such as Patient Specific Directions (PSDs) must be used to administer these vaccines.